Do narcissists treat their ex like a stinky bag of trash?

 Idealization ⇾ Devaluation ⇾ Discarding.

-It may be hard to break free from a narcissist’s grip, but once you do, make clean break.
+It may be hard to break free from a narcissist’s grip, but once you do, make a clean break.
 Do not keep any relationship with them, in any form.

 If you think you might be feeling unsafe, having disturbing thoughts about your ex, or experiencing love-bombing tactics, you may contact your local police.